 What Happens During A Malpractice Suit?

 Your insurer would send in their lawyer and the other party would present their own.
-Witnesses would be called as part of the prosecution.
-You will be asked to present documents of your patient.
-It is highly recommended that you maintain being organized when it comes to patient records.
-If you missed those important notes or have been altered, you might be facing another legal problem soon.
+Witnesses would be part of the prosecution.
+You will need to present documents of your patient.
+You need to be organized when it comes to patient records.
+If important notes have been altered, you might be facing another legal problem soon.

 Most of the time, after discovering the evidence, lawyers of both parties agree to a settlement.
 Only a few cases proceed to a trial.
 If the case proceeds and the client wins, it will taint your professional reputation and might revoke your license.
 Not to mention the costs of defense and settlements that would put you to financial loss.

 What Are Some of the Most Common Failures That Lead to Lawsuit Issues?